 Cut the rind away from the grapefruit and cut the fruit into slices.
 Fill the Ball jar or infuser bottle with water, then lower the fruit into the water (instead of pouring water over the fruit).
 Use half of the grapefruit and half of the rosemary per container.
 Infuse for 2 hours at room temperature and up to 24 hours in your refrigerator.
 More detail below.

 These simple ingredients make this infused water easy to make and affordable.
 Cut the ends off of the grapefruit, then use a sharp, small knife to cut away the rind (which can make your infused water taste very bitter).
-We highly recommend the Wustoff Santoko Knife for manipulating and slicing fruit.
+I highly recommend the Wustoff Santoko Knife for manipulating and slicing fruit.

 You do not need to achieve perfection when removing the rind.
 If some of the rind stays on the fruit, that is okay.
 And if you cut too much of the fruit off with the rind, simply squeeze the juice from the cut pieces into your water container.